 Neda Tahniat’s philosophy is based on dedication to the beauty of a pure heart and mind.

-In its time Persia was one of the greatest nations in the world.
+In its time, Persia was one of the greatest nations in the world.
 It was an abundant empire, rich with architecture, craftsmanship and art.
-The Persians were a strong and peaceful people that were part of shaping an epoch of human civilization.
+The Persians were a strong and peaceful people who shaped an epoch of human civilization.

-In her pieces you will often find the symbol of Farvahar: The winged man.
-He is unifying icon from Persian belief.
-The old man symbolizes wisdom.
-He points forward with one hand, guiding towards the good life and leaving the bad behind.
+In her pieces, you will often find the symbol of Farvahar: The winged man.
+He is unifying icon from Persian belief and his age symbolises wisdom.
+He points forward with one hand, guiding towards the good life while leaving the bad behind.
 In his other hand he is holding a ring which represents faithfulness and unbreakable loyalty.
-The center ring stands for both the eternity of the universe and the eternal nature of our soul.
-Finally, his three-fold wings are a reminder of three simple guidelines for the Persians’ idea about life: “Good thoughts, Good words, Good deeds”; A pure and simple mindset for the true Persian.
+The centre ring stands for both the eternity of the universe and the eternal nature of our soul.
+Finally, his three wings are a reminder of the Persians’ simple guidelines for life: “Good thoughts, Good words, Good deeds”.
+In other words, a pure and simple mindset for the true Persian.

-It is a crafted memory of a great people’s strives towards the good life.
-Carrying the symbol and keeping the Persian saying in mind is a reminder that we should believe in what is good.
+It is a crafted memory of a great people’s pursuit of a better existence.
+Carrying the symbol and keeping the Persian saying in mind reminds us to believe in what is good.
 A reminder that we all should think good thoughts, say good words and do good deeds.